swup/docs/src/docs/getting-started/reloading-javascript.md

-If you're not in control over the scripts included on the page, there is an official [scripts plugin](/plugins/scripts-plugin/) to help with reloading `script` tags. **Keep in mind that this is a last resort if none of the other options are available to you.**
+If you're not in control over the scripts included on the page, there is an official [scripts plugin](/plugins/scripts-plugin/) to help with reloading script tags.
+**This should be a last resort if none of the other options are available to you.**